if-not-nil/lung/README.md

 ### IP changes:
 - for users:
+a user could change their id at any time by sending a request to their parent's server or a parent server's friend server
 - for servers:
 servers could die and go back up at any time, but it should not be.